ktpeace/kudogen/README.md

 ### NEXT

+- fine-tune results appearance
+- make darker colors lighter

+### LATER

 - make actual .png sizes smaller & remove unneeded from project
-- move defaults to original states
+- move defaults to original states in code files

-### LATER

-- center adjectives/feelings
 - add reset button for adjs + feelings
-- remove unnecessary dependencies like htmltocanvas
-- remove camera icon from results screenshot
-- make darker colors lighter
-- refactor code
-- change colors to not need to plug in hashtags so any color format works in arrays
-- make sure results starts with scrollbar at top
 - handle a default routing/404 case
 - why can't I right click open submit button
 - add more feelings
 - make emojis variable
+- make sure results starts with scrollbar at top
 - a few more adjs? analytical/rational/logical/formulaic
+- remove unnecessary dependencies like htmltocanvas
+- change colors to not need to plug in hashtags so any color format works in arrays
+- refactor code